nearform/the-micro-frontends-workshop/slides.md

 ## Other Approaches/2

--- **edge-side Composition**: edge-side composition assumes that micro frontends are assembled by the edge using the Edge Side Include (ESI) specification; the biggest cons are the fact that support differs depending on the CDN, and each vendor (Akamai, CloudFlare, Fastly, etc.) has its own features and limitations;
+-- **edge-side Composition**: edge-side composition assumes that micro frontends are assembled by the edge using the Edge Side Include (ESI) specification; the biggest cons are the fact that support differs depending on the CDN, and each vendor (Akamai, CloudFlare, Fastly, etc.) has its own features and limitations.

 -- **dedicated Frameworks for MFE Composition**: one of the easiest ways to implement micro frontend architecture is to use a dedicated framework that takes care of all the ins and outs and lets you focus on the application code; some notable examples of such frameworks are listed below:

 <div class="sublist">

-  -- client-side: [SingleSPA](https://single-spa.js.org/), [Qiankun](https://qiankun.umijs.org/) (based on SingleSPA), [Luigi](https://luigi-project.io/);
+  -- client-side: [SingleSPA](https://single-spa.js.org/), [Qiankun](https://qiankun.umijs.org/) (based on SingleSPA), [Luigi](https://luigi-project.io/),

   -- server-side: [Ara](https://ara-framework.github.io/website/), [Bit](https://bit.dev/), [Open Components](https://opencomponents.github.io/), [Piral](https://piral.io/).
 </div>